DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 Name | Properties | Description
 -----|------------|------------
 AppointmentTooltip.Layout | ComponentType&lt;[AppointmentTooltip.LayoutProps](#appointmenttooltiplayoutprops)&gt; | A component that renders a tooltip layout.
-AppointmentTooltip.Header | ComponentType&lt;[AppointmentTooltip.HeaderProps](#appointmenttooltipheaderprops)&gt; | A component that renders a tooltip header.
+AppointmentTooltip.Header | ComponentType&lt;[AppointmentTooltip.HeaderProps](#appointmenttooltipheaderprops)&gt; | A component that renders a header.
-AppointmentTooltip.Content | ComponentType&lt;[AppointmentTooltip.ContentProps](#appointmenttooltipcontentprops)&gt; | A component that renders a tooltip content.
+AppointmentTooltip.Content | ComponentType&lt;[AppointmentTooltip.ContentProps](#appointmenttooltipcontentprops)&gt; | A component that renders a content.
-AppointmentTooltip.CommandButton | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a tooltip's command button.
+AppointmentTooltip.CommandButton | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a command button.

 Additional properties are added to a component's root element.